James Noel Adams: Life and career

 Adams attended the North Sydney Boys' High School and the University of Sydney, where he graduated with first class honours and was awarded the University Medal for Latin in the year 1964.
 From 1967 to 1970 he was a Commonwealth Scholar at Brasenose College, Oxford, where he also completed his doctorate in 1970.

 He later held positions at Christ's College, Cambridge (Rouse Research Fellow in Classics 1970–1972); at the University of Manchester (1972–1995, most recently as professor of Latin); at St John's College, Oxford (visiting senior research fellow 1994–1995); and at the University of Reading (Professor of Latin 1995–1997).
 From 1998 to 2010 he was a senior research fellow and subsequently emeritus fellow at All Souls College, Oxford.

 He was elected a Fellow of the British Academy (FBA) in 1992 and was awarded the British Academy's Kenyon Medal for Classical Studies in 2009.
 He was an honorary Fellow of Brasenose College, Oxford.
 In 2002 he was elected as an Honorary Fellow of the Australian Academy of the Humanities (Hon FAHA), and in 2007 as a Member of the Academia Europaea (MAE).
 In 2010 a volume of essays titled Colloquial and Literary Latin was published in his honour.
-In 1995 he became chairman of the British Academy’s project, the Dictionary of Medieval Latin from British Sources, a post he held until his retirement in 2010.
+In 1995 he became chairman of the British Academy's project, the Dictionary of Medieval Latin from British Sources, a post he held until his retirement in 2010.
 The dictionary was completed in 2013, and Fascicule XIV (2011) was dedicated to him.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2015 Birthday Honours for services to Latin scholarship.
 Adams died on 11 October 2021, at the age of 78.
+The British Academy memoir called him 'probably the greatest Latinist of his time, perhaps of any time'.